Kole Calhoun Preview, Player Props: Guardians vs. Tigers

 Kole Calhoun At The Plate

-- He has not hit a home run in his nine games this year.
+- He has not gone deep in his 11 games this season.

-- Calhoun has driven in a run in four games this year (44.4%), including one multiple-RBI game.
+- In four games this season, Calhoun has picked up an RBI, with more than one RBI once.

-- He has scored a run in four of nine games so far this season.
+- He has scored in five games this season (45.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.